Fond Lunch & Deli Dishes Up Colorful and Creative Cuisine

 4 cups kale, sliced or torn into bite-sized pieces

 Salt and pepper

 Steam beets until tender.
 Remove from heat and peel (while still warm) by rubbing with a paper towel.
 Let cool.

-Slice the leek across into rings.
-Place sliced leeks in a bowl of water, agitating aggressively.
+Slice the leeks across into rings.
+Place sliced leek in a bowl of water, agitating aggressively.
 Let sit for 5 minutes.
 Any sand or grit will fall to the bottom.
 Drain leeks and quickly saute on high heat with a little oil until softened but not too brown.
 Season lightly with salt and pepper.

 Thinly slice the cooled beets and toss with sauteed leeks, sesame seeds, vinegar and oil.
 Season generously to taste.